-In Jimbaran, Bali, we had the great fortune to have been befriended by a local named Mariana.
+In Jimbaran, Bali, we had the great fortune to have been befriended by a local resident named Mariana.
 Along with his extended family, Mariana exposed us to rich aspects of Balinese culture – everything from his nephew’s 42-day ceremony, to full moon celebrations at a neighborhood temple, to Prana Shakti practice, to traditional Balinese dance.
 Mariana is a bit like a Balinese Renaissance man as he is a Prana Shakti practitioner, talented and expressive dancer, and family man with four daughters.

 On a sunny Saturday, Mariana invited us to observe as his graceful niece led a dance session for teenage girls.
 Later, we journeyed to a local dance studio to watch as one of Mariana’s daughters attended a class for younger dance students.